f5devcentral/f5-k8s-demo/mytypelb/README.md

 ## Known issues

--Only uses a single port from the service (workaround: create multiple services with same loadBalancerIP -hardcodes "default" namespace and name of configmap
+* Only uses a single port from the service (workaround: create multiple services with same loadBalancerIP
+* hardcodes "default" namespace and name of configmap